mandober/debrief.math/math.GLOSSARY.md

 ## Essence
 In philosophy, **essence** is the property that makes an entity what it fundamentally is, which it has by necessity, without which it loses its identity.
 Essence is contrasted with *accident* - a property that the entity has contingently, without which it still retains its identity.

+## Expression
+An expression of some particular language is any arbitrary but legal statement expressed by abiding to the grammar of that language.
+For example, in LC, any arbitrary statement is an expression, but also a term.
+More generally, a term is usually only one of the small set of initial forms used to define a language, while an expression is any arbitrary statement in that language.

 ## Extensionality
 Extensionality refers to principles that judge objects to be equal if they have the same external properties, as opposed to **intensionality**, which is concerned with whether the internal definitions of objects are the same.
 There are many predicates that are intensionaly different but extensionally identical.
 For example, the expressions, 2+4 and 2*3, are extensionally equal (from outside), but intensionality different (from within).